 Everyone has heard of the infamous war general, Douglas MacArthur.
 The story that few know, though, is his relationship with younger Filipina lover, Isabel Rosario Cooper.
 A historical romance based loosely in fact, My MacArthur begins at the brink of WWII.
 This is not your typical MacArthur story.

-Indelible falls across multiple landscapes and timeframes.
-Although mostly set in modern day Paris, readers learn about Magdalena’s past in post-Soviet Lithuania.
+Indelible is one of many WWII books that fall across multiple landscapes and timeframes.
+Although mostly set in modern-day Paris, readers learn about Magdalena’s past in post-Soviet Lithuania.

 Magdalena has a special ability and curse: She can see people’s truths tattooed across their faces.
 Many tattoos also foreshadow their tragic futures.